 Travelling the world made me somehow discover the importance of unearthing my own roots.
 This is how I loved to explore Sardinia‘s ancient handicraft, I enjoyed the chill of hearing and writing about its spooky stories, and I inevitably felt a pervasive sense of pride photographing Orgosolo’s controversial street art.

 As I write this post, the daylight is slowly fading away.
-I’m sitting in my balcony as a privileged observer of one of the many breathtaking sunsets this corner of the Mediterranean Sea offers and I’m embarking on this wine-led journey through myth and tradition that, although it takes place in my very hometown, it acquires a new light every time I tackle a different angle of it.
+I’m sitting in my balcony as a privileged observer of one of the many breathtaking sunsets this corner of the Mediterranean Sea offers.
+From here, I’m embarking on this wine-led journey through myth and tradition that, although it takes place in my very hometown, it acquires a new light every time I tackle a different angle of it.

-If, by some quirk of fate, you happen in the improbable destination of Cabras, central-western Sardinia, please knock at the door of Cantina Contini, one of the oldest (if not the oldest) wineries in the island, where you will find out that Sardinian wine is not just a drink, but an essential feature of our history and culinary tradition.
+If, by some quirk of fate, you happen in Cabras, one of the central-western towns in Sardinia, please knock at the door of Cantina Contini, one of the oldest (if not the oldest) wineries in the island.
+Here, you will find out that Sardinian wine is not just a drink, but an essential feature of our history and culinary tradition.